A12 crash leaves one trapped in smashed car

 Firefighters have freed someone from a car on the A12, with traffic queueing for miles on both carriageways.

-Suffolk Fire and Rescue Service were called to the scene of the crash, involving two vehicles, at 2.59pm, with three of their engines deployed to the scene.
+Suffolk Fire and Rescue Service was called to the scene of the crash, involving two vehicles, at 2.59pm, with three of their engines deployed to the scene.

-A spokesman for the fire service said one person was trapped in their vehicle.
+A spokesman for the fire service said one person was trapped in their vehicle close to Stratford St Andrew.

 According to AA route planner, the road is blocked and traffic is queueing due to a collision between two cars on the A12 Southbound, from Mill Lane to Buttons Road.